harshithparitala/Vsd_SquadroMini-internship/README.md

 |------------------|-----------------------|---------------------------------------------------------|
 | `LUI`            | `0110111`            | Load Upper Immediate                                    |
 | `AUIPC`          | `0010111`            | Add Upper Immediate to Program Counter (PC)            |

+There are a further two variants of the instruction formats (B/J) based on the handling of immediates .

+5.B-Type:
+-
+B-Type instructions enable branching (jumping) to another location in the code, determined by the offset in the instruction.These instructions check specific conditions and branch (jump) to a target address if the condition is satisfied.
+If the condition is not met, the program continues with the next sequential instruction.

+1.opcode(bits 6:0) :
+ It identifies the general operation
+2.imm[11] (bit 7) :
+ Represents one of the middle bits of the immediate value.
+3.imm[4:1] (bits 11:8) :
+ Contributes the lower bits of the branch offset.
+4.funct3 (bits 14:12) :
+ specifies the branch condition that determines how the values in the source registers (rs1 and rs2) are compared.
+5.rs1 (bits 19:15) :
+ specifies the first source register for comparision 6.rs2 (bits 24:20) : specifies the second source register for comparision 7.imm[10:5] (bits 30:25) :

+8.imm[12] (bit 31) :

 </details>